A black background with a dense grid of tiny white dots.

 What are the different levels of PCI DSS compliance?

-PCI DSS compliance has four merchant levels and four service provider levels, determined by annual transaction volume:
+PCI DSS has four merchant levels and four service provider levels based on transaction volume:

 Merchant Levels:

-• Level 1: 6+ million Visa/Mastercard transactions annually (requires full audit with QSA)
+• Level 1: 6M+ transactions annually (requires QSA audit)

 • Level 2-4: Fewer transactions (can use Self-Assessment Questionnaires)